 Students are exempt from providing evidence of English language proficiency with their visa application if they fall into one of the following categories:

-- students who have completed at least five years of study in Australia, New Zealand, Canada, South Africa or the Republic of Ireland
+- students who have completed at least five years of study in Australia, New Zealand, the United Kingdom, US, Canada, South Africa or the Republic of Ireland

 - citizens and passport holders of the UK, USA, Canada, New Zealand or the Republic of Ireland